 I knew what she meant by the lack of those things in me.

 True, thanks to lockdown my hair hung down my back too.
 Grey at the edges maybe, but due to some fluke of mid life hormone trickery, thick and bouncy.
 I had on a swanky coat.
 I had smudged my eyes in a attempt to make them look sultry.

 Or so I thought.

-But as the girl from Ipenema stood there, womb to womb, eye to eye with me - all I could feel was a small bloke called Ted looking out from where I stood.
+But as the girl from Ipanema stood there, womb to womb, eye to eye with me - all I could feel was a small bloke called Ted looking out at her from where I stood.

-I couldn't drum up that sensual knowing, that power of being women that this young women oozed 'till the wet festival grass gleamed in response...
+I couldn't drum up that sensual knowing, the power of being women, that this young women oozed 'till the wet festival grass gleamed in response...

 I had made humans.
 Three beautiful humans.
 But right then, I felt like a small bloke called Ted.